Call API (Webhooks)

 Remember to:

-- โUse variables to capture and pass data effectively
+- ✓Use $variables to capture and pass data dynamically

-By mastering the Call Webhook tool, you unlock a powerful mechanism to integrate your AI agent with the broader digital ecosystem, enhancing both your operations and customer interactions.
+By mastering the Call API tool, you unlock a powerful mechanism to integrate your AI agent with the broader digital ecosystem, enhancing both your operations and customer interactions.

 You can visit the Tool Usage guide for a brief overview of all the tools.